 There are a lot of stateroom choices on a Disney Cruise!
 You may think there should be three simple choices: inside, oceanview, or verandah – but it’s nowhere near that cut and dry.
 Each of those three stateroom types has several different classifications of staterooms!
 Disney has thirty-one various categories of staterooms.
-And in 2022, some of those are changing!

 A few of the same ground rules and guidelines first: